 13. The flashbacks to the worst moments, that come without warning and stop me in my tracks, and hurt as much now as they did when they happened.

-14. Being afraid to say that he was me, in case I am judged and somehow thought to love one of my children more than the others, when I love them equally with all my heart.
+14. Being afraid to say that he was my mini me, in case I am judged and somehow thought to love one of my children more than the others, when I love them equally with all my heart.

 These are the reasons why I am angry.

 However well meaning your advice to calm down is – unless you are a professional therapist or my wife – it’s not helping.
 If you feel compelled to lecture me about anger, please think twice.
 Let me burn.

 I don’t want sympathy, but empathy.
 I consider it a personal victory of some significance that I am able to operate normally most of the time.
 I don’t expect you to be thankful because none of it is your fault.
 Just know the context.

 Everybody has been so kind to us and I will always be grateful.
 I know that this post is self-indulgent but please let me fight my own battles.
 I’m ok, it’s ok.